 MILADW002 Provide military wellbeing advocacy services

 Training is conducted primarily in the workplace and guided by a mentor appointed by the ESO.
-The workplace experiences are supplemented by formal training which includes online study units and face-to-face consolidated training.
+The workplace experiences are supplemented by formal training which includes online study units and face-to-face consolidation and assessment.
 Advocates have twelve (12) months to complete their chosen unit of competency via the training pathway.

 Pension and Welfare officers trained under the TIP system will be able to undertake a process of RPL in order to transition to the Course in Military Advocacy.
 This process initially takes former TIP practitioners to level 2 in their chosen stream.
 Level 3 and 4 compensation advocates must gain a level 2 Statement of Attainment first, as this is a pre-requisite for level 3.
 Level 3 is also a pre-requisite for Level 4.

-All training and assessment is conducted by trainers and assessors who hold the relevant formal vocational competencies and training and assessment credentials to train and assess .
+All training and assessment is conducted by volunteer trainers and assessors who hold the relevant formal vocational competencies and training and assessment credentials to train and assess.
+Assessments are ratified by the RTO prior to a Statement of Attainment being issued.

-Trainees are to be selected by their ESO using the Guidelines for the Section of Advocacy Trainees.
+Trainees are to be selected by their ESO using the Guidelines for the Selection of Advocacy Trainees.
 Ideally new entrants will have been exposed to the role in the workplace prior to enrolment to ensure their ability and willingness to carry out the role.
-The ESO must then nominate the person using the online nomination form.
-Once that has been done, the nominee must then complete an online application form.
+The ESO must then nominate the person using the online nomination formon the advocate register website.
+Once that has been done, the nominee will receive an email with a link to an application form which must then be completed and submitted.

 Once the online application form has been submitted, you will be enrolled with MTS, provided mandatory entry requirements have been met as listed below: